NAVANEETHELITE/MBART_50_STREAMLIT_TRANSLATOR/README.md

 ```
 - Jump to http://localhost:8501
 - Your app will be hosted in the local server.
-- Then deploy the app to cloud platforms but in our case, the free versions of Heroku and Streamlit Sharing won't handle whole 2.4GB pre-trained model (MBART-50).
+- Then deploy the app to cloud platforms but in our case, the free tier versions of Heroku and Streamlit Sharing won't handle whole 2.4GB pre-trained model (MBART-50).
 - The home and the output pages of the web app is shown below:
 <div class="row">
     <img src="IMAGES/DEFAULT.png" title='DEFAULT' alt="index" style="width:100%">